Head of Sixth Form

-Hannah has worked in the Sixth Form team for just over a year and her responsibilities include daily administrative tasks, data management, attendance monitoring, pastoral support and admissions.
-Hannah and Mandy are the first point of contact for any enquiries regarding the Sixth Form and are located in the Sixth Form centre.
+Hannah joined the Sixth Form team in 2016 and her responsibilities include daily administrative tasks, data management, attendance monitoring, pastoral support and admissions.
+Hannah and Kate are the first point of contact for any enquiries regarding the Sixth Form and are located in the Sixth Form centre.
 Hannah is a designated safeguarding lead for the Sixth Form.

 Sixth Form Tutors

 All students in the Sixth Form have a dedicated tutor, with whom they will meet each morning during registration.
 We have combined tutor groups across Years 12, 13 and 14 which we believe encourages unities across year groups and is massively beneficial to students who share experience, subject information and lend support to each other.
 Tutors are often the first port of call for students and will take an active role in supporting students throughout their time in the Sixth Form.

 Our Sixth Form tutors for 2018/2019 are:

 Each year we have a head boy and a head girl appointed from within Year 13.
 Any student can nominate themselves for the position of head boy or head girl and will be invited to attend an interview.
 Following this phase, finalists will be determined and students will vote for their final choice.

 The head boy and head girl are supported by a senior team.
 Each member of the senior team is responsible for a committee:

 To offer a student's perspective on the classroom experience.

 Responsible for building strong working links with the whole school, attached to specific houses.

 Charity and fundraising